Light My Fire: Year-end charts

-Will Young cover
+Will Young version

 English singer and Pop Idol series 1 winner Will Young covered "Light My Fire" in 2002.
 He originally performed a piano version of the song in the final 50 of Pop Idol, and again, with a backing track, in the final 10.
 A studio version, recorded in the style of Puerto Rican musician José Feliciano's version, was later released as his second single.
 The song went straight to the number one spot in the UK Singles Chart, selling 177,000 copies in its first week of release, while staying at number one for two weeks.
 Young also performed the song on World Idol, where he came in fifth place.